ShineSujith/FPGA_VGA_Project/index.md

 ### **Simulation**
-![image](https://github.com/user-attachments/assets/f4a5ae1b-3dc8-4fea-97a3-5993621af0ad)

 Show how you simulated your own design.
 Are there any things to note?
 Demonstrate your understanding.
 Add a screenshot.
 Guideline: 1-2 short paragraphs.

+Again I used the testbench to simulate the code I didn't have to make any changes to it because I didn't incorperate anything like a switch or additional registers in the end.
+I used the simulation from time to time usually when making consecutive smaller changes to my code, however I found it to visualise the output and what is wrong with it when it is displayed on the screen rather than just from looking at the waveforms.

+For the most part there isn't much to note since its very similar to the previous ColorStripes template output.
+Although the output may look a little different due to the fact it is more zoomed in and I ran it for a much shorter time frame.

+![image](https://github.com/user-attachments/assets/f4a5ae1b-3dc8-4fea-97a3-5993621af0ad)

 ### **Synthesis**
 ![image](https://github.com/user-attachments/assets/025d7d50-9c1f-4d28-aec4-d050d58d5452)

 ![image](https://github.com/user-attachments/assets/4986a99c-51ff-4896-82cf-a1971168a189)

 ![image](https://github.com/user-attachments/assets/f1d2cf9b-97b7-47cf-8723-b79cb83f421c)